UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-30-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the eleventh week of school!
 The Semester is almost ending and I wish everyone is doing well!
-We have an election coming up this Thursday if you are interested please read below for more details.
+We have an election coming up this Thursday so if you are interested please read below for more details.
 <br/>

 ### Highlights: